chris-townsend/project-three/README.md

  ![Game Over](./readme-content/images/game-over.webp)

-<b>Restart Game -</b> At the end of gameplay, the user has the choice to either restart the game or return back to the menu.
+<b>Restart Game -</b> At the end of gameplay, the user has the choice to either restart the game or return to the menu.

  ![Play again](./readme-content/images/play-again.webp)
  - Only correct keys are accepted otherwise a ValueError message pops up alerting the user.

  ![Restart game ValueError](./readme-content/images/game-restart-value-error.webp)

- - If a user decides they no longer want to play they can return back to the menu by clicking 'N' to the play again option.
+ - If a user decides they no longer want to play they can return to the menu by clicking the 'N' key on the play again option.

  ![Return to Menu](./readme-content/images/return-to-menu.webp)

  <b>Favicon -</b> I have added a favicon to make the site look more distinguishable and professional.
 As you might be able to see from previous commits, getting this favicon icon to appear was difficult.
-I resorted in hosting the image on [ImgPile](https://imgpile.com/) and linking it in the head of my index and layout html pages.
+I resorted to hosting the image on [ImgPile](https://imgpile.com/) and linking it to the head of my index and layout HTML pages.

  ![Chris's Hangman Tab](./readme-content/images/favicon-tab.webp)